miquelt9/otaniemitrackerbot/README.md

 You will also need a tocken of the bot (https://t.me/botfather) which you should put into a `token.txt` file.
 The same applies for `pswd.adm` and `pswd.mod` which are the files that contains the respective passwords in plain text.
 Also, this bot loads the DB when it starts, if the correct files aren't manually created (which I don't personally recommend since those are pickle files named `db.pkl`, `db2.pkl` and `dbb.pkl`) you have to create them, the recommended way is to comment the _load_db()_ method on the python code and run it then send the _/start_ command followed by a _/track [word]_ or _/get_mod [your_pswd]_ and _/save_.
 After the files will already be created and you can uncomment it and run as usually.
 The last needed file is the `group_id.txt`, which contains the id of the tracked group, in order to get it I personally recommend printing the chat id, there's a commented line in _message_handler(...)_ method to make it easier.
+Also group public link is needed (see the description of the group to find it).

 To run it use:
 ```